 These locational price premiums raise the potential for price-induced displacement from transit.
 While displacement itself is difficult to measure in many cities, owing to a lack of systematic data collection on the occurrence and reasons for residential moves (Rayle 2015), the outlines of displacement can be revealed through census data on the social composition of neighborhoods over time.
 Kahn (2007) found that, in 14 cities with transit expansions between 1970 and 1990, census tracts within one mile of stations were significantly more likely to attract college graduates.
 Echoing these findings, Pollack et al. (2011) report that a majority of rail transit-rich neighborhoods in 12 U.S. metro areas saw larger rises in median home values, rents, and household incomes that their respective metro areas from 1990 to 2000.
-Finally, Grube-Cavers and Paterson (2014), conceiving of gentrification as an event-the simultaneous rise in rents, professional employment, household incomes, owner-occupation, and college education above metro-wide average rates within a neighborhood that previously had household incomes and numbers of degrees per capita at a rate below the metro-area average-found that urban rapid transit was positively associated with gentrification in Montreal and Toronto, though not in Vancouver.
+Finally, Grube-Cavers and Paterson (2014), conceiving of gentrification as an event-the simultaneous rise in rents, professional employment, household incomes, owner-occupation, and college education above metro-wide average rates, in a neighborhood with previously below metro-area average household incomes and degrees per capita-found that urban rapid transit was positively associated with gentrification in Montreal and Toronto, though not in Vancouver.